HassanRehman11/mitochondria_segmentation/README.md

 # Mitochondria Segmentation

-Semester project based on mitochondria segmentation from the electron microscopy image dataset
+Segmentation based approach for mitochondria segmentation from the electron microscopy image dataset

 ## Conversion of Data Set
 * Open the file DataConversion_Prepration.ipynb